-Figure 24.
+Figure 21.
 Differential REFCLK Configuration

-Figure 25.
+Figure 22.
 Single-Ended REFCLK Configuration

-Figure 26.
+Figure 23.
 No REFCLK Configuration

 The two uses of the reference clock are mutually exclusive.
-The reference clock can be used either as an acquisition aid for the ADN2865 to lock onto data, or to measure the frequency of the incoming data to within 0.01%.
+The reference clock can be used either as an acquisition aid for the ADN2817/ADN2818 to lock onto data, or to measure the frequency of the incoming data to within 0.01%.
 (There is the capability to measure the data rate to approximately $\pm 10\%$ without the use of a reference clock.)
-The modes are mutually exclusive, because, in the first use, the user knows exactly what the data rate is and wants to force the part to lock onto only that data rate; in the second use, the user does not know what the data rate is and wants to measure it.
+The modes are mutually exclusive, because, in the first use, the user knows exactly what the data rate is and wants to force the part to lock onto only that data rate is and wants to measure it.